chadrem/cron_helper/README.md

 ```
 Finally you will schedule your jobs using the [Whenever](https://github.com/javan/whenever]) gem.
 Below is an example config/schedule.rb that also forces your jobs to run at a low priority.
-Running crons at a low priority is recommended when your server has other roles (web, app, db, etc).
+Running jobs at a low priority is recommended when your server has other roles (web, app, db, etc).

 ```ruby
 job_type :runner,  "cd :path && nice -n 20 script/rails runner -e :environment ':task' :output"